If you’ve ever wondered why chickens are so smart, this review should help clarify things.

 In addition to citicoline and Noopept, Awakened Alchemy also supplies several brain healthy herbal extracts and compounds, as well as another synthetic nootropic drug: Sulbutiamine.
 Which, again, poses a certain risk due to tolerance build up, so consider Awakened Alchemy one of the risker nootropic supplement options on this list.

 If I had to take only one nootropic supplement from now to the end times, I’d think very hard on the decision for maybe 0.5 to 0.7 seconds, then I’d pick citicoline.

 While I realize that nootropics are wide-ranging with any number of non-overlapping bio-effects, typically when I think of nootropics, I think of substances and compounds that enhance focus, energy, and memory.

 Citicoline does all of these, while also preserving brain health.

-It’s a major multi-tasking nootropic that checks so many benefits on the cognition & brain health lists that you won’t need many other nootropics if you’re supplementing citicoline.
+It’s a major multi-tasking nootropic that checks so many benefits on the cognition and brain health lists that you won’t need many other nootropics if you’re supplementing citicoline.
 Just check out our other nootropic reviews, then return here.
 There aren’t many benefits left behind by citicoline.

 It’s that good.